USCbiostats/fmcmc/README.md

     ## 0.5457091 0.5457091 0.5457091

-Finally, if needed, we can also access information about the last run using `MCMC_INFO`.
+Finally, if needed, we can also access information about the last run using `MCMC_OUTPUT`.
 For example, if we wanted to look at the trace of the logposterior function, we could use the `get_logpost()` function:

 ``` r
 plot(get_logpost(), type = "l")